Before following this guide, complete the steps in Initial Setup.

 Generate a cash flow report

-Call the Get Cash Flow Report and select a start_date and an end_date.
+Call the Get Cash Flow Report and select a

 Interpreting the cash flow report

-The cash flow report will analyze all cash-bearing ledgers that have the report_cash_flow parameter.
+The cash flow report will analyze all cash-bearing ledgers that have thereport_cash_flow parameter.
 Here’s how to interpret the report object:

-• The cash_flow_ledgers object contains the ledgers that contributed to changing the total cash balance over the reporting period and by how much.
-It also reports on the individual line items and journal entries that contributed to the change, if you want to provide the ability to provide further detail to the user.
+cash_flow_ledgersobject contains the ledgers that contributed to changing the total cash balance over the reporting period and by how much.
+It also reports on the individual line items and journal entries that contributed to the change, if you want to provide the ability to provide further detail to the user. - The changes reported by the

-• For more information on how to present this report to the end user in your front-end, check out our cash flow report guide.
+cash_flow_ledgersobject will equal exactly the difference between thestarting_debit_balanceandending_debit_balanceamounts. - For more information on how to present this report to the end user in your front-end, check out our cash flow report guide.